 - Made over 200 sales through that specific payment processor.

-Keep in mind that if you’re going to receive Form 1099-K, it was supposed to arrive to you by January 31.
+Keep in mind that if you’re going to receive Form 1099-K, you should receive it by January 31.
 Third-party payment processors are allowed by law to send the form to you electronically or by mail.

 What should you do with Form 1099-K?